 The scope for development within Minecraft is essentially limitless; it doesn’t just break down walls, it never had them in the first place.
 From the Taj Mahal to Lord of the Ring’s Minas Tirith to a flying turtle with a city on its back, if it can be built, then it will be built in Minecraft.
 So many people see the game as not only a way to relax and have fun, but to show off just what exactly they’re capable of doing.
 To some, what you can build in a virtual world is more impressive that what you can do in the real world.

 But it’s not just creation where Minecraft shines, it’s interaction too.
 These cities and in some cases – countries – that are being built within the game are usually not by the hand of one person alone.
 To build, you’re going to need a team.
 This is where servers come in.
-Essentially a private virtual club where you will need approval to join, Minecraft servers can be just a place for you and your friends to virtually romp about, but they can also be a way to create things no one has ever done before.
+Essentially a private virtual club where you will need approval to join, Minecraft servers can be just a place for you and your friends to virtually romp about, but they can also be a way to create things no one has ever done before with these minecraft recipes.
 ShireCraft, for example, is a server with a virtual world that keeps growing and growing; over five years, more than 1,500 people have taken part in its construction, resulting in stunning creations that wouldn’t look out of place in the movie Inception.

 It’s not like the creation of the servers themselves is in the realm of science-fiction however.
 Many people simply use a provider to get started for the formation of a server, whereas joining one is merely getting approval from the admin.
-And for any who claims that Minecraft is cutting off interaction from people in the real world, think again.
+And for any who claims that Minecraft server resource packs are cutting off interaction from people in the real world, think again.
 Minecraft star Adam Clarke (a.k.a.
 Wizard Keen), recently presented an exhibition that displayed how the game promoted an enriching and communal experience, and went on to explain the benefits.

 “Social gaming is wonderful because it connects people and brings us closer—no matter where in the world we live.
 This kind of connection can be a positive force for change in a world where we often feel isolated and alone—play and games do bring people together.”